Name: MANAGERIAL SKILLS

 40 %

-It will be necessary to obtain a final mark of at least 5 points out of 10 calculated from the marks obtained in each assessment activity and considering the weights that corresponds to them.
+To pass the course, students must obtain a final score of at least 5 out of 10, calculated from the marks obtained in each assessment activity and considering the corresponding weighting.

 Author: Rees, W. David